DuendeInexistente/Cirque/ShortStories/stars.md

 Yellow paused, and suddenly draw a simple face on it's circle plate.

  "This unit trusts Lady Fireclay to adhere to her schedule" It said, then walked out of the room.
 It's legs clack-clack-clacked against the stairs on it's way down.

+And after a moment Fireclay turned around, and continued to stand watch over the city below.

 # ...somewhere high...